 Dr Ratti qualified as a doctor in Liverpool in 1993.
 Since then she has worked in a diverse range of areas both in Australia and in the UK, including General Practice, Research and as a GP in Accident & Emergency.
-She has particular interests in Child Health, Womens Health and Psychological support.
-Dr Ratti works here as a Salaried GP doing two sessions a week on a Wednesday.
-She also provides adhoc sessional cover for other doctors when they are on leave.
+She is passionate about General Practice and has a special interest in paediatrics and gynaecology.
+Dr Ratti works here as a Salaried GP two sessions on a Wednesday and one session on a Thursday.

 Dr Harrington graduated from Bristol in 2008 and after a short stint in London she spent 2 years as a junior doctor in New Zealand.
 She returned to undertake her GP training and graduated in 2015.
 She joined the surgery in Jan 2016 as a salaried GP and works on Tuesdays and Wednesdays.

 Outside of the surgery she enjoys music, travel and is kept busy looking after her 2 young children.